 Trekking in the remote and mountainous semi-desert of Saghro is an experience out of the ordinary.
-This trek takes us through a fascinating moon-like landscape with volcanic peaks and cliffs in fantastic shapes and colours.
-Verdant oases, riverbeds and ravines afford appealing variation to the eye in this dry and remote landscape, where villages are few and sparsely inhabited.
+This trek takes us through a fascinating moon-like landscape with volcanic peaks and cliffs in fantastic shapes and colors.
+Verdant oases, riverbeds, and ravines afford appealing variation to the eye in this dry and remote landscape, where villages are few and sparsely inhabited.

 The tour day by day

 We leave Marrakech and the flat country behind us for a full-day drive towards the mountainous semi-desert of Saghro.
 The road winds its way up to the Tizi n´Tichka Pass at 2 260 meters where we have wide vistas over the surrounding landscape.
 Our drive continues through a beautiful valley with villages scattered over the mountainsides.
 Soon fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters, and the M´Goun massif with its summit at 4 068 meters.

 A little further on our way to Saghro we visit the spectacular fortified village Ksar of Aït Benhaddou, which is a UNESCO world heritage site on the ancient caravan route between the Sahara and Marrakech.